 The events of this summer in California’s power industry have led some to conclude that the market has “failed” California.
 This is untrue.
 The market structure in California has been only half a market, and has performed about as well as could be expected for such an incomplete enterprise.
 What is the basis for this claim?
 Consider the many elements of a normal and robust market structure that have been missing since 1998 from the California power market:

+A typical market is an effective mechanism for gathering and evaluating information on the characteristics of supply and demand.
+Dissemination of this information to the market is essential to the efficient operation of the market.
+But in the California market structure, information is shared poorly or not at all.
+In addition, the ISO cannot be effective as a market institution because its governance is dominated by market participants.

+A robust market has many sellers and buyers.
+While the divestiture process created numerous sellers; policy decisions have greatly limited the number of buyers of electricity, and have unduly constrained the manner of their participation in the marketplace.

 In a normal market, prices reflect not only the offers of suppliers but are also shaped by the price responsiveness of demand.
 Yet in the California power market, these demand price signals are nearly absent from the wholesale market.

-aA market is a powerful mechanism for the sharing of risks between affected parties.
-Yet the California market structure has prevented risks from being managed efficiently, and has instead allocated them all to customers.
+A market is a powerful mechanism for the sharing of risks between affected parties.
 Most commodity markets are characterized by active and liquid forwards markets.
 The spot or cash market is the last link in a chain – an important link to be sure – but not the only one.
-But in California, all purchases and sales have been forced through this market, to the detriment of efficiency and customers.
+But in California the market structure has prevented risks from being managed efficiently, and has instead allocated them all to customers and all purchases and sales have been forced through this market, to the detriment of efficiency and customers.

-A market is also an effective mechanism for gathering and evaluating information on the characteristics of supply and demand.
-But in the California market structure, information is shared poorly or not at all.
+,

 Finally, in a real market prices reflect scarcity where it exists.
 This is a necessary condition for investment in a capital-intensive industry with large sunk and fixed costs.
 The recent decisions of FERC have reinforced the distortions on prices that will constrain investment and reduce reliability.